Philip-Trettner/Philip-Trettner.github.io/_posts/2019-09-07-std-function-performance.md

 ## Baseline

-Our subject in the following benchmarks with be an Intel Core i9-9900K running at 4.8 GHz (a modern high-end consumer CPU at the time of writing).
+Our test system in the following benchmarks is an Intel Core i9-9900K running at 4.8 GHz (a modern high-end consumer CPU at the time of writing).
 The code is compiled with `clang-7` and the `libcstd++` standard library using `-O2` and `-march=native`.

 We start with a few basic tests: